Semeton/veri-vault/README.md

 -   Laravel for backend development.
 -   Sodium hashing for zero-knowledge-proof.
 -   Livewire for dynamic and interactive user interfaces.
--   Bootstrap for responsive and clean UI.
+-   Tailwind for responsive and clean UI.

 ## Installation